octylFractal/java-preloader-reloadeder/README.md

 Replacement for my old [gist](https://gist.github.com/octylFractal/d85e0b160d8be75dbca29910a2b34f34).

-Downloads JDKs from AdoptOpenJDK into `<cache dir>/jpre/jdks`, then sets a symlink to the currently active JDK.
+Downloads JDKs from Adoptium into `<cache dir>/jpre/jdks`, then sets a symlink to the currently active JDK.
 The symlinks are per-TTY (which usually implies per-shell), and stored in the Rust-std-determined temporary folder, which is usually `$TMPDIR` or `/tmp`.